rangle/ngCourse2/handout/forms/creating_a_form_with_the_formbuilder.md

 # Creating a Form with the `FormBuilder`

 The [FormBuilder](https://angular.io/docs/ts/latest/api/common/FormBuilder-class.html) is a class that allows us to create a form programatically.
-To use it in our component, we need to inject it in the constructor.
+To use it in our component, we must inject it in the constructor.

 _app/my-form.component.ts_
 ```javascript